 In some cases, a diagnosis of asthma may be overlooked or delayed because the symptoms may be mild.
 Additionally, not all symptoms of asthma are always related to asthma.
-Wheezing, a whistling sound made during breathing, is ...more misdiagnosis »
+Wheezing, a whistling sound made ...more misdiagnosis »

 Symptoms of Asthma